Sign In Forgot Password

 Social Action

-The Temple Beth David community is actively involved in tikkun olam (healing or repairing the world).
-We understand that each of us has a responsibility to change our surroundings and, by extension, the world for the better through participating in tzedakah (justice and righteousness) and g’milut chasidim (acts of loving kindness).
+The Temple Beth David community is actively involved in tikkun olam (healing and repairing the world).
+Each of us has a responsibility to change our surroundings and, by extension, the world for the better through participating in tzedakah (justice and righteousness) and gemilut chasidim (acts of loving kindness).
+The mitzvah of righteous giving is a core value of our culture at Temple Beth David.

 Contact Gail Mann, Chair of the Social Action Committee.